Impressionism, the partakers of the expositions:

 Was Pierre-Isidore Bureau an Impressionist?

 There is not much known of Pierre-Isidore Bureau.
 Even his date of birth is mostly rendered wrong, namely 1827 instead of 1822.
 1865 onwards he regularly exhibited at the Salon.
-Bureau participated in the first two ‘impressionist’ expositions and had a main part in the liquidation of the ‘Societé Anonyme…‘.
+Bureau participated in the first two ‘impressionist’ expositions and had a main part in the liquidation of the ‘Societé Anonyme des artistes …‘.
 Meanwhile he continued exhibiting at the Salon.
 In 1876 he died.
 He was befriended with Boudin, but there is nothing known about contacts with other impressionists.
 There were at least some contacts with Renoir and Sisley and maybe also with Béliard, Pissarro and Vignon.
 He had also contacts with related pre-impressionists like Jongkind, Jules Dupré and maybe also with Daubigny and Courbet.
 So I conclude that sideways Pierre-Isidore Bureau was part of the more early years of the Impressionist art-movement.

 Moonlight is a theme that is often rendered by Pierre-Isidore Bureau.
-Other indications of time, season and weather or not given except a winter landscape (S1868-380).
+Other indications of time, season and weather are not given except a winter landscape (S1868-380).
 Most of the time Bureau renders an indication of place.
-Mostly he painted in the surroundings of L’Isle-Adam. (see account) So I assume he painted en-plein-air.
-Bureau renders the influence of light and a fleeting moment, but he uses a lot of browns, he doesn’t use blues for the shadows and he doesn’t use juxta-posed brushstrokes.
-Considering this I conclude that he merely was a landscape painter who used some elements of an impressionist painting style, but not merely.
+Mostly he painted in the surroundings of L’Isle-Adam. (see pictures) So I assume he painted en-plein-air.
+Bureau renders the influence of light and a fleeting moment.
+But Bureau uses a lot of browns, he doesn’t use blues for the shadows and he doesn’t use juxta-posed brushstrokes.
+Considering this, I conclude that he merely was a landscape painter who used some elements of an impressionist painting style, but not merely.
 Schurr & Cabanne state that Pierre-Isidore Bureau didn’t adopt the impressionist principles (R9), which in my opinion is not completely true.

 Pierre-Isidore Bureau at the Salon: